Diagrammatic Reasoning Test Guide (Explained by an Expert): 3 Example Questions, 5 Top Tips and 1 Practice Test

 Those who succeed in the diagrammatic reasoning tests will take time to prepare and practice.

-You can find practice tests here, but look for ones relevant to the job and level you’re applying for.
+Look for tests that are relevant to the job and level you’re applying for.

 Not only will you be able to progress through the questions at an increased pace, it won’t be as much of a challenge if you’re asked to complete a diagrammatic reasoning test during the recruitment process.